2019 Finder Award winners revealed. Get the best for you.

 Compare Tick Travel Insurance policies and find the cover that's right for you.

-Tick Travel Insurance aims to provide simple and easy to understand travel insurance policies, to suit the needs of a wide range of travellers.
-Its Single Trip policy covers an extensive selection of common travel risks, including everything from cancellation fees and lost deposits to overseas medical emergencies.
+Tick aims to provide simple and easy to understand travel insurance policies, to suit the needs of a wide range of travellers.
+Its policies can cover an extensive selection of common travel risks, including cancellation fees, lost deposits and overseas medical emergencies.

 What options are available?

-Tick Travel Insurance Single Trip policy provides three levels of cover: Basic, Standard and Top.
+Tick Travel Insurance Single Trip policy provides four levels of cover: Basic, Budget, Standard and Top.

 Tick Basic Travel Insurance provides cover for:

 - Unlimited medical and hospital expenses outside of Australia

 - Loss, theft or damage to your personal belongings and baggage

 A budget policy provides cover for a few "nice-to-have" benefits and an increased baggage allowance from a basic policy.